scipion-chem/scipion-chem-lephar/README.rst

 **Documentation under development, sorry for the inconvenience**

-LePhar software plugin defining objects and protocols for docking.
+`LePhar <http://www.lephar.com/index.htm>`_ software plugin defining objects and protocols for docking.

-You can check their website in http://www.lephar.com/index.htm
+Full documentation to this plugin can be found in the `official documentation page <https://scipion-chem.github.io/docs/plugins/lephar/index.html>`_.

 ===================
 Install this plugin